Azure-Samples/app-templates-microservices-integration/README.md

 ![Integration Architecture](assets/paas-architecture.png)

+- **[Azure App Service](https://learn.microsoft.com/azure/app-service/overview)** is a fully managed HTTP-based service that builds, deploys, and scales web apps. .NET, .NET Core, Java, Ruby, Node.js, PHP, and Python are all supported.
+Applications can run and scale in either Windows or Linux-based environments.

+- **[Azure Functions](https://azure.microsoft.com/services/functions)** is a serverless solution that allows you to focus more on blocks of code that can be executed with minimal infrastructure management.
+Functions can be hosted in [various hosting plans](/azure/azure-functions/functions-scale), whereas this reference architecture uses the premium plan, due to the use of private endpoints.

+- **[Azure API Management](https://azure.microsoft.com/services/api-management)** is a managed service that allows you to manage services across hybrid and multi-cloud environments.
+API management acts as a facade to abstract the backend architecture, and it provides control and security for API observability and consumption for both internal and external users.

 ### Additional Azure Services

-* [Azure resource groups](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) are logical containers for Azure resources.
+- **[Azure resource groups](https://learn.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal)** are logical containers for Azure resources.
 You use a single resource group to structure everything related to this solution in the Azure portal.

-* [Azure Container Registry](https://azure.microsoft.com/en-ca/products/container-registry/), a registry of Docker and Open Container Initiative (OCI) images, with support for all OCI artifacts
+- **[Azure Container Registry](https://azure.microsoft.com/products/container-registry/)**, a registry of Docker and Open Container Initiative (OCI) images, with support for all OCI artifacts

-* [Azure Service Bus](https://azure.microsoft.com/services/service-bus) is a fully managed enterprise message broker complete with queues and publish-subscribe topics.
+- **[Azure Service Bus](https://azure.microsoft.com/services/service-bus)** is a fully managed enterprise message broker complete with queues and publish-subscribe topics.
 In this solution, use it for the Dapr pub/sub component implementation.
 Multiple services use this component.
 The order service publishes messages on the bus, and the Makeline, accounting, loyalty, and receipt services subscribe to these messages.

-* [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db) is a NoSQL, multi-model managed database service.
+- **[Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db)** is a NoSQL, multi-model managed database service.
 Use it as a Dapr state store component for the loyalty service to store customer's loyalty data.

-* [Azure Cache for Redis](https://azure.microsoft.com/services/cache) is a distributed, in-memory, scalable managed Redis cache.
+- **[Azure Cache for Redis](https://azure.microsoft.com/services/cache)** is a distributed, in-memory, scalable managed Redis cache.
 It's used as a Dapr state store component for the Makeline Service to store data on the orders that are being processed.

-* [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/database) is an intelligent, scalable, relational database service built for the cloud.
+- **[Azure SQL Database](https://azure.microsoft.com/products/azure-sql/database)** is an intelligent, scalable, relational database service built for the cloud.
 Create it for the accounting service, which uses [Entity Framework Core](/ef/core/) to interface with the database.
 The Bootstrapper service is responsible for setting up the SQL tables in the database, and then runs once before establishing the connection to the accounting service.

-* [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs) stores massive amounts of unstructured data like text or binary files.
+- **[Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs)** stores massive amounts of unstructured data like text or binary files.
 The receipt service uses Blob Storage via a Dapr output binding to store the order receipts.

-* [Azure Monitor](https://azure.microsoft.com/services/monitor) enables you to collect, analyze, and act on customer content data from your Azure infrastructure environments.
-You'll use it with [Application Insights](/azure/azure-monitor/app/app-insights-overview) to view the container logs and collect metrics from the microservices.
+- **[Azure Monitor's](https://azure.microsoft.com/services/monitor) [Application Insights](/azure/azure-monitor/app/app-insights-overview)** helps developers detect anomalies, diagnose issues, and understand usage patterns.
+Application Insights features extensible application performance management and monitoring for live web apps.
+Various platforms are supported, including .NET, Node.js, Java, and Python.
+It supports apps that are hosted in Azure, on-premises, in a hybrid environment, or in other public clouds.
+Application Insights is included as part of this reference architecture, to monitor the behaviors of the deployed application.

+- **[Azure Monitor's](https://azure.microsoft.com/services/monitor) [Log Analytics](/azure/azure-monitor/logs/log-analytics-overview)** allows you to edit and run log queries with data in Azure Monitor Logs, optionally from within the Azure portal.
+Developers can run simple queries for a set of records or use Log Analytics to perform advanced analysis.
+They can then visualize the results.
+Log Analytics is configured as part of this reference architecture, to aggregate all the monitoring logs for more analysis and reporting.

+This architecture uses Azure Container Apps integration with a managed version of the [Distributed Application Runtime (Dapr)](https://dapr.io/).
+Dapr is an open source project that helps developers with the inherent challenges in distributed applications, like state management and service invocation.

+Azure Container Apps also provides a managed version of [Kubernetes Event-driven Autoscaling (KEDA)](https://keda.sh/).
+KEDA lets your containers autoscale based on incoming events from external services like Azure Service Bus and Azure Cache for Redis.

 ## Benefits of this Architecture Sample